-Which brings us neatly to UX.
+Which brings us rather neatly to UX; and its importance in clarity.
 When surveying the landscape of B2B SaaS companies, you start to see patterns.
 For example, ‘Features’ is often an essential navigation item in which you group software features underneath (obviously).
 It is so easy to fool the user into thinking they are individual products, so be careful and how you frame that message.

 Asana has done this well.
 They are careful to ensure that there is an ‘Overview’ link in the drop-down and features, are well — just that — features.

-The clarity in your customer’s mind will make your job much more easy.
+The clarity in your customer’s mind will make your job much easier.
 Instead of trying to pick apart what you do, they will instantly understand what problem you solve for them, and you can begin to build on that all-important part of your relationship: trust.

 You have walked in their shoes by framing your offer around them.
 Not the way your business evolved, haphazardly or not.